With numerous provisions and expansions, managing family leave programs in New Jersey is a constant challenge for

 Family Leave Insurance (FLI) and Temporary Disability Insurance (TDI)

 FLI and TDI are monetary benefits that currently provide up to 6 weeks of partial wage replacement.
 FLI is to bond with a child, or care for a family member.
 TDI is short-term disability for non-work related illness or injury.
 Expectant mothers are eligible for both.

 Beginning July 1, 2020, the programs will double paid leave to 12 consecutive weeks in a 12-month period.
 Intermittent paid leave will increase from 42 to 56 days in a 12-month period.

 Security and Financial Empowerment (SAFE) Act

 The SAFE Act currently provides 20 days of unpaid leave to address circumstances resulting from domestic or sexual violence.
 Effective July 1, 2020, SAFE leave will be eligible for paid benefits under TDI for victims, or FLI if a family member is a victim of domestic or sexual abuse.

-Finally, a new anti-retaliation provision, applicable to all the expanded family leave programs, goes into effect on June 30, 2019.
-Employers may not:
+Under a new anti-retaliation provision, applicable to all the expanded family leave programs, employers may not: